-Rosebank Park, Harwich & Beaumont House, Walton on the Naze, Essex
+Rosebank Park, Harwich and Beaumont House, Walton on the Naze, Essex

 Both projects were delivered in partnership with Essex County Council and One Housing Group, a leading registered provider of homes and housing, care and support across London and the South East.